Help & User Guide

 Check What it looks for Why it matters

-MX Records Mail server hostnames and their IPs Without MX records, no one can send email to your domain
+MX Records Mail server hostnames, IPs, and PTR (reverse DNS) records Without MX records no one can send email to your domain.
+Missing or mismatched PTR records cause many providers to reject or defer your mail.

 SPF v=spf1 TXT record — which servers are allowed to send as you Prevents unauthorised servers from sending email pretending to be your domain